-TM MOBILIZING X TESTING € LINKING ■ WHEN The Sunday before planned testing Sunday mornings, once a month Follow up after two weeks, three attempts to call No WHERE In the church Outside two churches Patients traced by phone or through home visits • WHO The pastor Nurse Lay volunteers attached to the clinic providing the testing importance of having a general health check Information about importance of having a general HIV testing, information about prevention and care services, BP check For prevention: provide information about where to access condoms and VMMC including an HIV For ART initiation: identify ART site and follow up by SMS existing services, then a new HIV testing service delivery model may have to be considered, one that includes all three components (mobilizing, testing and linking).
+TM MOBILIZING X TESTING € LINKING ■ WHEN The Sunday before planned testing Sunday mornings, once a month Follow up after two weeks, three attempts to call No WHERE In the church Outside two churches Patients traced by phone or through home visits • WHO The pastor Nurse Lay volunteers attached to the clinic providing the testing ₩HAT Information about importance of having a general health check including an HIV testing, information about prevention and care services, BP check test information about For prevention: provide information about where to access condoms and VMMC For ART initiation: identify ART site and follow up by SMS existing services, then a new HIV testing service delivery model may have to be considered, one that includes all three components (mobilizing, testing and linking).
 Part 6 guides you on how to use the building blocks of DSD to build a new HIV testing service delivery model.